redis/docs/content/develop/connect/clients/python/redis-py.md

 [Client-side caching introduction]({{< relref "/develop/connect/clients/client-side-caching" >}})
 for more information about how CSC works and how to use it effectively.

-To enable CSC, you simply need to add some extra parameters when you connect to the server:
+To enable CSC, add some extra parameters when you connect to the server:

 -   `protocol`: (Required) You must pass a value of `3` here because